DoofieCorp/blog/content/posts/downloading-ecr-images-with-nerdctl.md

-title = "Downloading ECR images with nerdctl" description = "Tutorial on how to use nerdctl to download private images from ECR" keywords = ["docker", "ecr", "nerdctl", "images"] categories = ["cloud", "aws", "docker" "containers"] date = "2021-09-25T8:00:00Z"
+title = "Downloading ECR images with nerdctl" description = "Tutorial on how to use nerdctl to download private images from ECR" keywords = ["docker", "ecr", "nerdctl", "images"] categories = ["cloud", "aws", "docker", "containers"] date = "2021-09-25T8:00:00Z"
 +++